kgh-85/cytoShapeNet/README.md

 ## Project structure

 The project has the following folder structure:

-* root: contains all required .bat files to train and use the neural networks
+    |——root:    contains .bat files to setup, train and use the neural networks
-	* bin: contains all required binaries
+    |  |——bin:  contains required binaries
-	* data: contains training, benchmarking and evaluation data
+    |  |——data: contains training, benchmarking and evaluation data
-	* final_NN: the final neural networks to be used for data evaluation
+    |  |——nn:   the final neural networks to be used for data evaluation
-	* lib: python installer
+    |  |——lib:  VC_redistributable
-	* src: source code of python scripts and data conversion GUI
+    |  |——src:  source code of python scripts and data conversion GUI

 ## Dependencies
-Currently, the only requirement is a Windows-PC running Windows 7 or Windows 10.
+Currently, the only requirement is Windows as operating system.
+Tested on Windows 10 but should work on Windows 7 and above.

 ## Usage
 We kept the usage of the toolbox as simple as possible and the workflow is obvious from the BAT file enumeration: